 The ‘strategic complainer’ only complains when it will bring him some advantage such as a reputation of fearlessness or in preparation for hold office within the UCGF.
-He may suddenly see wisdom in the protests of the regular complainer or take sides with the occasional complainer.
-The ‘strategic defender’ is often sent as lapdog to do the dirty work of the leadership; attack any complainer when the implication of the complaint has potential unpalatable strategic consequences for the leadership.
+He may suddenly see the wisdom in the protests of the regular complainer or take sides with the occasional complainer.
+The ‘strategic defender’ is often sent as a lapdog to do the dirty work of the leadership; attack any complainer when the implication of the complaint has potential unpalatable strategic consequences for the administration.
 The ‘terminal complainer’ is one who has silently seen much decadence go unchallenged in the UCGF and represents the protest, “enough is enough”.
-The terminal complainer is one who has believed for decades that the UCGF will improve and meet its ideals in every member but finally accepts that his long silence is one of the major reasons the governance of the UCGF has declined rather than improved.
+The terminal complainer is one who has believed for decades that the UCGF will improve and meet its ideals in every member but finally accepts that his long silence is one of the significant reasons the governance of the UCGF has declined rather than improved.
 The complaint of the terminal complainer is both rationally and emotionally superior and highly persuasive.
-While the terminal complainer is a plus for the UCGF’s idealism, he is regarded as dangerous to the leadership.
+While the terminal complainer is a plus for the UCGF’s idealism, he comes across as dangerous to the leadership.
 The few terminal complainers that emerge often signify a potential collapse of the UCGF.
-There is no ‘terminal defender’ of leadership.
+There is no ‘terminal defender’ of the leadership.

-There are also non-complainers who neither fear to speak up nor worry about being sanctioned by the UCGF leadership.
-Non-complainers know too well the goal of many UCGFs leaders is to make money and acquire power and it is very futile adventure to challenge anything, no matter how wrong that would prevent the fulfilment of these desires.
-Non-complainers are not necessarily liked by the leadership because they are keen observers who miss nothing.
+There is quite an arena within UCGFs which lend much favour to those who loathe the promotion of free speech either throw wanton displays of power or power shamelessly siding with opponents of undeniable truth and reason.
+Some non-complainers neither fear to speak up nor worry about being sanctioned by the UCGF leadership.
+Non-complainers know too well the goal of many UCGFs leaders is to make money and acquire power, and it is very futile adventure to challenge anything, no matter how wrong that would prevent the fulfilment of these desires.
+The leadership does not necessarily like Non-complainers because they are keen observers who miss nothing.

-Freedom of speech is simply not the stuff of UCGFs no matter the image they try to sell in public.
+Freedom of speech is not the stuff of UCGFs no matter the image they try to sell in public.